Codium-ai/pr-agent/docs/docs/finetuning_benchmark/index.md

 <br>
 In practice, open-source models are unsuitable for most real-world code tasks, and require further fine-tuning to produce acceptable results.

-_PR-Agent fine-tuning benchmark_ aims to benchmark open-source models on their ability to be fine-tuned for a code task.
+_PR-Agent fine-tuning benchmark_ aims to benchmark open-source models on their ability to be fine-tuned for a coding task.
 Specifically, we chose to fine-tune open-source models on the task of analyzing a pull request, and providing useful feedback and code suggestions.

 Here are the results: